Choosing an eCommerce platform for your business isn’t a decision to be taken lightly.

 In fact, the platform goes beyond responsiveness with their approach.
 It’s turned towards Progressive Web Apps (PWAs) to improve time effectiveness.
 Plus, Magento’s PWAs tap into native device capabilities.
 For instance, it’s possible to scan a bar with a camera.
 At the same time, there are notifications that remind buyers when it’s time to make more purchases.
 Note that PWAs are still an in-development feature, and may add significant expenses to a project.

-In today’s climate, there is no sidestepping mobile integrations with your eCommerce platform.
+There is no sidestepping mobile integrations with your eCommerce platform.
 Mobile devices are the most popular way that people now peruse the internet---Magento operates with this experience in mind.

 Drupal Commerce - The Ecommerce Solution for Content Rich Websites